-Winter World is the first in a series of sci-fi/apocalypse books written by A. G. Riddle and performed by Edoardo Ballerini and Amanda Leigh Cobb.
-I read a bunch of the reviews for this book before I made the plunge and bought it to read, I have read other books by A. G. Riddle and find his books clear and easy to read especially when working out at the gym or doing other things.
-Before we go any farther, I think we should address the complaints about the political nature of this book, which I did not find to be the case.
+The Winter World series (The Long Winter) is a series of sci-fi/apocalypse books written by A. G. Riddle and performed by Edoardo Ballerini and Amanda Leigh Cobb.
+I read a bunch of the reviews for this series before I made the plunge and bought it to read, I have read other books by A. G. Riddle and find his books clear and easy to read, especially when working out at the gym or doing other things.
+Before we go any farther, I think we should address the complaints about the political nature of this series, which I did not find to be the case.
 The story deals with a new ice age, and I think some took this to be a political statement about climate change – which I did not personally get.
-If you are on the climate change fence one way or the other then this perhaps might not be the book for you.
+If you are on the climate change fence one way or the other then this perhaps might not be the series for you.
 On to the review!

 In orbit, a group of scientists are running the Winter Experiments, a last-ditch attempt to understand why the planet is cooling.
 None of the climate models they build make sense.
 But then they discover an anomaly, an unexplained variation in solar radiation…and something else.
 Close to the burning edge of the sun, they catch a fleeting glimpse of something that shouldn’t be there….

 Suddenly humanity must face the possibility it is not alone in the universe.
 And the terrifying possibility that whatever is out there may be trying to exterminate us.